|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 - Set Defense - A model in this model's front arc suffers -2 on charge, slam power attack, and impact attack rolls against this model.

-- Wall of Steel - This model gains +2 ARM bonus while it is B2B with another model in its unit.
+- Wall of Steel - While this model is B2B with one or more models in its unit, it gains +2 ARM.

 - Officer only

 - Granted: Reposition [3"] - While this model is in formation, models in its unit gain Reposition [3"].
-(Reposition [3"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 3", then its activation ends.)
+(Reposition [3"] - At the end of an activation in which it did not run or fail a charge, a model with Reposition [3"] can advance up to 3", then its activation ends.)

 - Granted: Touch of the Grave - While this model is in formation, models in its unit gain Touch of the Grave.
-(Touch of the Grave - Models destroyed by a Bane Knight are RFP'd.)
+(Touch of the Grave - Models destroyed by a melee attack made by a model with Touch of the Grave are removed from play.)

-- Serpent's Coil (Minifeat) - Once per game the unit gains Defensive Strike.
-(Defensive Strike - Once per turn, when an enemy enters and ends their movement in this model's melee range, it may make one basic melee attack against it.)
+- Serpent's Coil [ Minifeat ] - Once per game at any time during it unit's activation, this model can use Serpent's Coil.
+For one round, models in this unit gain Defensive Strike.
+(Defensive Strike - Once per turn, when an enemy advances into and ends its movement the melee range of a model with Defensive Strike, the model with Defensive Strike can immediately make one basic melee attack against it.)

 - Tactics: Coordinated Movement - Models in this unit gain Coordinated Movement.
-(Coordinated Movement - Friendly models can ignore this model for determining LOS, and can advance through this model if they have enough movement to move completely past it.)
+(Coordinated Movement - Friendly models can ignore a model with Coordinated Movement when determining LOS and can advance through a model with Coordinated Movement if they have enough movement to move completely past it.)

-- Brutal Charge - This model gains +2 damage on charge attacks with this weapon.
+Brutal Charge - This model gains +2 to charge attack damage rolls with this weapon.

 Thoughts on Bane Knights